Siamese fighting fish: Research to date

-There is evidence that the genetic basis for aggression in betta fish is not exclusively sex-linked – a 2019 study found that female bettas of the fighting strain show significantly higher levels of aggression than their female wild-type counterparts, despite the fact that historically only male bettas have been used in fights and thus artificially selected for aggression.
+There is evidence that the genetic basis for aggression in betta fish is not exclusively sex-linked—a 2019 study found that female bettas of the fighting strain show significantly higher levels of aggression than their female wild-type counterparts, despite the fact that historically only male bettas have been used in fights and thus artificially selected for aggression.
 However these results are of limited usefulness, given the lack of scientific consensus on the nature of sex determination in bettas.

-A recent study found that a fighting pair of bettas will synchronise their gene expression profiles, with particular emphasis on 37 co-expression gene modules, some of which were only synchronised after a certain duration of time had been spent fighting.
+A recent study found that a fighting pair of bettas synchronise their gene expression profiles, with particular emphasis on 37 co-expression gene modules, some of which were synchronized only after a certain duration of time had been spent fighting.

 Work to identify the genetic basis for aggression has also been performed more generally in other model species, such as zebrafish.
 These studies have identified dozens of candidate genes in their respective model organisms which could serve as starting points for research into aggression in betta fish.
 However, more progress must be made on the annotation of the betta genome before this is feasible.

 Pigmentation

 Due to the incredible variation in pigmentation of adult bettas and visible pigment in developing embryos, bettas are an attractive model organism for studying the genetic basis for coloration.
 Additionally, producing a specific color on demand would be of great interest to the commercial betta fish industry, as the price of a fish is largely determined by its coloration.
-Prices for attractively coloured fish can be high – a single fish with the colours of the Thai flag was sold for over $1,500.
+Prices for attractively colored fish can be high—a single fish with the colors of the Thai flag was sold for over $1,500.

 The genetic basis for the synthesis and regulation of pigmentation in teleost fish is generally poorly understood, and bettas are no exception.
-Most work in this area has been done on other model organisms such as zebrafish or African cichlid fish; however, as with aggression, work done with other model organisms to identify candidate genes will be tremendously helpful in identifying the genetic basis of pigmentation in bettas.
+Most work in this area has been done on other model organisms such as zebrafish or African cichlid fish.